jv2629/data_sci_final_report/police_killings_final_report.md

 Most of the Top 20 for police killings occured in 2016.
 The top 3 in 2016 also made the Top 20 overall.
 Looks like \# 1 in 2015 would be 6 in 2016.

+Including 2016 would give our analysis a lot more power.
+To include 2016 the locations of death would need to be geocoded and then joined with census data for those census tracts.
+After finding a free geocoding service through the University of Texas A&M, I realized the 2016 data does not have zipcodes.
+This makes the task of geocoding for latitude and longitude an enormous undertaking.
+Each of the 1000+ killing locations would need to be plugged into google maps to retreive the zipcode.
+At that point we could get the latitude and longitude using that method.
+It would take hours of monotonous work and is beyond our capabilities for this project.

 Cause of Death by Police...

 ``` r